 How To Strengthen Bones: The Benefits of Walking

-how to strengthen bones
+how can walking strengthen bones

 There are a lot of good reasons to go for a walk.
 It’s fun, it’s relaxing, and most important it’s good for your health.
 One of my favorite things to do for exercise is to walk with a friend and catch up on her life.
 It makes the walk go so fast, taking the pain out of exercise!